ciena-blueplanet/webdriverio-server/REASON.md

   * This means the username provided does not exist on the backend db.
 The developer must sign up using their GitHub credentials
 6. reason = 6
   * This means the user tried to access the denied page with a reason parameter.
+7. reason = 7
+  * This means something failed when posting.
+See handlers/github-api-handlers.js for an example of reason = 7
 6. reason = 0
   * Something has gone wrong on the backend.
 View `/app/routes/contract.js' for an example of reason = 0